 Rosie is especially known for her creative approach to learning and her imaginative use of the outdoors, picture books, fiction, media, images and other stimuli to engage learners and educators in deep thinking and dialogue.
 She has also authored numerous resources and books for children.

-After gaining a MSc in Environmental and Development Education, Jane has gone on to qualify as a Lead Practitioner for Global Learning as part of a national education programme for global learning.
-She successfully developed her school as an Expert Centre for global learning, supporting 23 partner primary and secondary schools.
-She is well known across the UK for her special expertise in developing P4C and global learning.
-In 2017, Jane was awarded the UK’s Global Educator of the Year in recognition of her commitment to the delivery of education programmes that raise awareness of the United Nation’s Sustainable Development Goals.
+Jane is well known for her special expertise in developing P4C and global learning.
+In 2017, Jane was awarded the UK’s Global Educator of the Year in recognition of her commitment to the delivery of education programs that raise awareness of the United Nation’s Sustainable Development Goals.